Two different categories of support.

 Therapy is the weekly deep work with a licensed clinician on the things that need clinical skill: trauma, clinical conditions, medication, long-term structural change.

-An AI companion is the daily layer that fills the six days between sessions: the small spirals, the 3am wakeups, the conversations you'd otherwise carry alone or send to a friend at a moment when no friend is reachable.
+A nervous system companion is the daily layer that fills the six days between sessions: the small spirals, the 3am wakeups with a kid, the conversations you'd otherwise carry by yourself or send to a friend at a moment when no friend is reachable.

-For women who can't currently access therapy (cost, geography, waitlist, family complications), an AI companion is often the realistic starting point, with the understanding that escalating to a clinician is the right move if certain lines are crossed.
+For moms who can't currently access therapy (cost, no childcare, waitlist, family complications), a nervous system companion is often the realistic starting point, with the understanding that escalating to a clinician is the right move if certain lines are crossed.

 How to think about which to start with.